JulianKemmerer/PipelineC/docs/pypeline_guide.md

 you write the dataflow, the tool inserts pipeline registers wherever needed to hit the target clock frequency.

+Pypeline is actively evolving; see [Limitations](#limitations--not-yet-supported) for known gaps before you dive in.

 ---

-## 2 Worked Example: VGA Test Pattern
+## Worked Example: VGA Test Pattern

 This is a complete, real design example.
 Each piece used here (registers, bit-slicing, structs, top-level entry points, global wires, simulation hooks, factory